19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/Trained Animals.md

 Animals do not take up item slots, they travel with you.

 Animals act on your [Turn](../../Game%20Procedures/Core%20Procedures/Turn.md) in [Initiative](../../Game%20Procedures/Combat/Initiative.md).
+If you have multiple dogs, they move and attack together and make one attack roll together.
+A hit does all of their damage combined.

 | Animal                                          | Cost |
 | ----------------------------------------------- | ---: |